Rotator Cuff Surgery - My Experience

-I am glad I had this surgery done, as my damage was severe.
+I am glad I had this surgery as my damage was severe.
 Research has shown that the tendons are still inactive five years after repair, and the pain is gone.
 So my pain is gone, and I am able to do many more activities..

 Another problem is weakness in my arm as one muscle was atrophied, according to the scan.
-I would encourage anyone with a soldier problem to get it treated sooner rather than wait, as waiting can create more damage.
+I would encourage anyone with a shoulder problem to get it treated sooner rather than wait, as waiting can create more damage.